BenJeau/spyware101/README.md

 The comments in this program is in French, but will be later on translated in English.

+### Please note
-Please note that this software is for learning purposes only and was not created with the intent to harm others.
+This software is for learning purposes only and was not created with the intent to harm others.